Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: Performance evaluation of the ML techniques

-After defining the appropriate evaluation data set and generative ML procedures, one can focus on the main objective of this paper, which is to systematically evaluate the performance of such tools with a finite-sized training sample in terms of requirements based on a physics analysis.
+After defining the representative MC dataset and generative ML procedures, one can focus on the main objective of this paper, which is to systematically evaluate the performance of such tools with a finite-sized training sample in terms of requirements based on a physics analysis at the LHC and HL-LHC.

-As described in the introduction, a typical particle physics analysis with the final selection and the statistical evaluation procedure uses an order of $\mathcal{O}(10)$ reconstructed kinematic observables (which are very often used to construct a final selection variable using ML techniques).
-The corresponding available statistics of MC signal and background events used to construct the predicted distributions of these kinematic observables, is however often of the order $\mathcal{O}(10^5)$ events or less due to the computing resource constraints and severe filtering requirements of a new physics search.
-Consequently, the final kinematic region, where one searches for new physics signal, can even contain orders of magnitude fewer MC events, since one is looking for unknown new processes at the limits of achievable kinematics, which translates to ``tails'' of kinematic distributions.
+As described in the introduction, a typical particle physics data analysis with the final selection and the statistical evaluation procedure uses an order of $\mathcal{O}(10)$ reconstructed kinematic observables (which are very often used to construct the ``ultimate'' selection variable using ML techniques).
+The corresponding available statistics of MC signal and background events used to construct the predicted distributions of these kinematic observables, is however often of the order $\mathcal{O}(10^6)$ events or less due to the computing resource constraints and severe filtering requirements of a new physics search.
+Consequently, the ultimate kinematic region, where one searches for new physics signal, can even contain orders of magnitude fewer MC events, since one is looking for unknown new processes at the limits of achievable kinematics, which translates to ``tails'' of kinematic distributions.